Why Dehydration Makes You Sick, Fatty and Leads to Death?

 States of Dehydration

-Severe, acute diarrhea – In this condition, the body loses large number of electrolytes in a short period.
-Bacterial, viral infection, food sensitivity, reaction from taken drugs or the colon disorder can cause diarrhea.
+Severe, acute diarrhea – In this condition, the body loses a large number of electrolytes in a short period.
+Bacterial, viral infection, food sensitivity, reactions from taken drugs, or colon disorders can cause diarrhea.
 If diarrhea is accompanied by vomiting, then you lose more fluids and minerals.
 Most exposed to risk are infants and children.

-Fever – The level of dehydration is increased by raising the temperature of your body. Тhe situation becomes even more difficult If you experience vomiting and diarrhea, because the body loses twice more fluids.
+Fever – The level of dehydration is increased by raising the temperature of your body.
+The situation becomes even more difficult If you experience vomiting and diarrhea because the body loses twice as much fluids.

 Heat injury – If you do not drink water during exercise or other physical activity, it leads to vigorously sweating.
 You are at risk of heat injury.
-Mild heat cramps, exhaustion or heat stroke occurs, which could be life threatening.
+Mild heat cramps, exhaustion, or heat stroke occur, which could be life-threatening.

 What Will Happened If You Drink Warm Lemon Water in the Morning?